samuelim01/tp/docs/UserGuide.md

    ><br>
 >- NAME parameter cannot be filtered using empty values.
    ><br>
->- For all parameters aside from NAME, providing an empty value will filter for guests with unfilled values for that parameter.
+>- For all parameters aside from NAME, providing an empty value will filter for vendors with unfilled values for that parameter.
    ><br>
->- The filter command will only return guests that matches all the input values across different parameters.
+>- The filter command will only return vendors that matches all the input values across different parameters.
    ><br>
 >- TAG parameter can be inputted multiple times (e.g. "vendor filter t/photographer t/dj").
 However, do take note that TAGs are filtered via a case-insensitive exact match (i.e. a vendor with the tag "djay" would not be a valid result for the input "t/dj").
    ><br>